Glossary of Commonly Used Walking Terms

 - Casual surveillance is people being able to see what’s happening in the local area from footpaths, their homes, cafés or shops.

-- Not providing places for someone to hide. (badly situated walls or bushes)
+- Not providing places for someone to hide, such as badly situated walls or bushes.

 - Providing sufficient street lighting.